Threats of Violence and Suspicious Packages

 - Name and general characteristics of caller (age, gender, attitude, etc.)

 - Description of any background noises or other clues about location/identity

 - If the call seemed to be a recording

 Keep a Bomb Threat Checklist at your desk to help you gather this information.

 If you see a threat made through social media:

 - Note the name of the person making the threat and the application they used to make it.

 - Record the exact wording of the threat as it was posted.

-- Take a screen shot of the computer if possible to provide to law enforcement.
+- Take a screen shot of the computer or phone if possible to provide to law enforcement.